 Toronto Foundation has just released Vital Signs Report 2019: Growing Pains and Narrow Gains.
 This report provides a consolidated snapshot of the trends and issues affecting the quality of life in our city and each of the interconnected issue areas is critical to the wellbeing of Toronto and its residents.

 Vital Signs examines ten issue areas.
-Each week, we will pull out a highlights of each of these sections.
+We are going to explore highlights of each of these sections.
 Issue One is Income and Wealth:

 By many measures, Toronto is the city with the most inequality in Canada, and this inequality has grown extremely rapidly over recent decades.